tjardoo/openai-client/README.md

-# OpenAI Rust
+# OpenAI Client

-OpenAI Rust is a Rust API client that allows you to interact with the OpenAI API.
+OpenAI Client is a Rust API client that allows you to interact with the OpenAI API.

 ```ini
 [dependencies]